For additional information, read the Nomination Form PDF

-Price’s Fork evolved in the mid-19th century on lands owned by the Price family.
+Price’s Fork evolved in the mid-19th century on lands in Montgomery County owned by the Price family.
 The stringtown settlement developed on the old Pepper’s Ferry Road at a fork with the Brown’s Ferry Road.
 Although a sprinkling of buildings existed by the Civil War, the linear village’s present buildings date from the 1870s or later.
-The principal historic structures today are the 1871 James Bain Price house and the adjacent store building.
+The principal historic structures today are the 1871 James Bain Price House and the adjacent store building.
 Nearby are the Price’s Fork Methodist Church and the former St. Mark’s Lutheran Church, now in residential use.
 Both are simple wooden country churches.
 The district’s western end is marked by a store and house built by another member of the Price family.
 Numerous large trees formerly gave visual cohesion to the scattered buildings.
-The historic ambiance recently has been severely compromised by road widening and other highway “improvements.”
+The historic ambience recently has been severely compromised by road widening and other highway “improvements.”

 [VLR Listed: 6/19/2014; NRHP Listed: 8/25/2014]